Skip to content

 Tab Purpose

-Upload Drop or paste your schema files
+Upload Drop files, paste SQL/JSON, or scan the workspace for multiple schema files

 Migration Upload base schema + migration SQL to preview changes